thewestlabs/RNG-SyNC-doc/README.md

 # RNG SyNC
-RNG SyNC is a Renogy¹ RS232 compatible  WiFi and Bluetooth adapter.
+RNG SyNC is a Renogy¹ RS232/RS485 compatible  WiFi and Bluetooth adapter.
 Checkout the product [here](https://www.tindie.com/products/27955/).
 Tested with Rover/Wanderer/Adventurer series charge controllers.

 <img src="https://github.com/user-attachments/assets/88e5e4ca-e196-4991-b366-596071b50a23" width="320px" />

 ### Configuration
 **a.
 Pre-installed Pico W**
   1. All pre-installed Picos come with firmware already baked into it.
   2. Connect the RNG SyNC module to your Rover using RJ12/RJ45 cable.
-If you are using Wanderer/ Adventurer flip the switch on PCB to `WND` positon and power the device through USB.
+If you are using Wanderer/ Adventurer flip the switch on PCB to `R485/WND` positon and power the device through USB.
   3. Configure with bluetooth using this webpage -> [RNG SyNC App](https://thewestlabs.github.io/RNG-SyNC-doc/).
 Read more about using the app on [Wiki/BLE App](https://github.com/thewestlabs/RNG-SyNC-doc/wiki/BLE-App).

 **b.
 Using your own Pico W**